GAI: Generative Agents for Innovation: EXPERIMENTS

-\subsection{Case: Dyson Air Multiplier}
+\subsection{CASE: Dyson Air Multiplier}

 In household fans, it is common to cover the spinning blades with a grid-like guard to prevent accidental contact.
 However, such guards not only reduce the efficiency and consistency of airflow but also make the device less convenient to carry and clean.
-Dyson Air Multiplier addressed these challenges in household fans by applying the principles of fluid dynamics used in jet engines to household fans and achieving a transition from a physical blade-based airflow mechanism to a fluid dynamics-based airflow mechanism utilizing pressure differential.
+Dyson Air Multiplier addressed these challenges applying the principles of fluid dynamics used in jet engines and achieving a transition from a physical-blade-based airflow mechanism to a fluid-dynamics-based airflow mechanism leveraging pressure differential.

-The Dyson Air Multiplier is often referred to as a "bladeless fan," but this label is somewhat misleading (\cite{hallgeisler2022}).
-In reality, the device uses blades enclosed within the base, which are powered by an efficient brushless motor to draw in air.
+Air Multiplier is often referred to as a "bladeless fan," but this is somewhat misleading (\cite{hallgeisler2022}).
+In reality, it uses blades enclosed within the base, powered by an efficient brushless motor to draw in air.
 Atop the base, a ring-shaped airfoil with a diameter of approximately 30 cm is mounted.
-Air drawn into the device is expelled through the narrow slits of a jet nozzle on the inner surface of the ring.
+Air drawn into the device is expelled through narrow slits of the jet nozzle on the inner surface of the ring.
 During this process, the fan pulls in air from behind the ring, effectively "multiplying" the airflow (\cite{mansson2014flow}).
 Specifically, the air drawn from the base is accelerated through the jet nozzle, creating a pressure gradient that induces surrounding air to be pulled in (inducement).
 Additionally, the high-speed expelled air entrains the surrounding air, generating a consistent airflow directed forward from the ring (entrainment).

-Dyson introduced the first generation of the Dyson Air Multiplier to the market in 2009.
-However, the first-generation device faced challenges with noise levels.
-To address this issue, Dyson invested over \$60 million in further research and development, culminating in the release of the second generation in 2014.
-The second-generation model incorporated Helmholtz cavities into the base, effectively resolving the turbulence issues that were a primary source of noise (\cite{guardian2014, hallgeisler2022}).
+Dyson introduced the first generation of Air Multiplier to the market in 2009.
+However, it faced challenges with noise levels.
+To address this issue, Dyson invested over \$60 million in further R\&D, culminating in the release of the second generation in 2014, which incorporated Helmholtz cavities into the base, effectively resolving the turbulence issues that were a primary source of noise (\cite{guardian2014, hallgeisler2022}).